-■ End of Participation for higher income households in mixed-income communities: In mixed-income communities, Seattle Housing Authority will remove subsidy when household income exceeds the established limit for six months.
+• End of Participation for higher income households in mixed-income communities: In mixed-income communities, Seattle Housing Authority will remove subsidy when household income exceeds the established limit for six months.
 (MTW Strategy #13.P.01.
-Implementation planned for 2016.)
+Implemented in 2016.)

 Voucher Homeownership and Graduation from Subsidy Strategies